Pauan/rollup-plugin-purs/README.md

    };
    ```

-   Place the above code into a file called `rollup.config.js`

-2. This plugin does **not** compile PureScript code, so you will need to run `pulp build -- --source-maps` (or equivalent)
+4. This plugin does **not** compile PureScript code, so you will need to run `pulp build -- --source-maps` (or equivalent)

-3. Run `rollup`
+5. Run `npm run build`

-4. The final bundle is in the `bundle.js` file.
+6. The final bundle is in the `bundle.js` file.
 Enjoy the smaller file size and optimizations!

 ## Options